 - Keep your baby on breast milk or baby formula until he or she is 1 year old.

-- Start solid foods when your baby can hold up his or her head, sit up with support and no longer has tongue thrusting (6 months), or as advised by your infant’s physician.
+- Start solid foods when your baby can hold up his or her head, sit up with little support and no longer has tongue thrusting (6 months), or as advised by your infant’s physician.

 - Once your baby is tolerating the first food for three to five days, you may start with another food.

 - Try only one new single-ingredient food every three to five days to watch for signs of intolerance or food allergy.
+Food allergies can present as a rash, swelling, vomiting, diarrhea or trouble breathing.

 - Avoid mixing solid foods together when first offering solids, as experiencing new flavors individually encourages enjoyment of variety and helps to make eating more interesting.